Shopify/polaris/polaris.shopify.com/content/components/skeleton-page.md

   - fileName: skeleton-page-with-static-content.tsx
     title: With static content
     description: Use this component to compose a loading version of a page where the page title and header content are known and stay the same.
 ---

-# Skeleton page

-Skeleton page is used with other skeleton loading components to provide a low fidelity representation of the user interface (UI) before content appears on the page.
-It improves load times perceived by merchants.

----

 ## Best practices